rTiGd2/ParXive/README.md

 - Please include tests for new functionality.
 Favor small, focused tests.
 - Security and robustness first: all inputs are untrusted; enforce bounds and limits.

-### Adopting ParX in other languages
+### Adopting ParXive in other languages

-ParX aims for broad adoption.
+ParXive aims for broad adoption.
 We will provide:
 - A stable C-compatible FFI for `parx-core` (encode/verify/audit/repair).
 - Bindings and examples for popular ecosystems (Python, Node.js, Go, etc.).
 - Packaging guidance and policies to meet inclusion guidelines in official registries.